 The Mega Millions jackpot is up to $400 million for the next draw on Friday after no one won the top prize of $344 million.

-On the fifth anniversary of Bernard Madoff's arrest, the onetime financial luminary is still confident in his version of the facts.
+On the fifth anniversary of Bernard Madoff's arrest, the onetime financial luminary remains confident in his version of the facts.

 Mary Barra's success rests on whether she can make GM more competitive, profitable and live up to its potential.